 Southampton

 § This page gives an overview of the Southampton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Southampton, on the south coast of Hampshire, is a historic port city with a rich maritime past.
 The city’s docks are central to its identity, serving as a major cruise terminal.
 The medieval Bargate and city walls highlight its heritage, while the SeaCity Museum explores its links to the Titanic.
 Southampton Common and riverside parks provide green areas, while the Rivers Test and Itchen frame the city with estuaries and wetlands.
 Its coastal and riverside setting gives it a distinctive character.

-The administrative boundary of Southampton can be viewed on OpenStreetMap: District Boundary of Southampton.
+The administrative boundary of Southampton can also be viewed on OpenStreetMap: District Boundary of Southampton.

 Key Facts about Southampton